TECHNOLOGY | ADVANCED DENTAL TECHNOLOGY

-3D dental imaging, otherwise known as Cone Beam Computed Tomography, or CBCT, allows your Dr.Schlang to see more anatomy, and with more clarity than traditional film-based dental x-rays.
+3D dental imaging, otherwise known as Cone Beam Computed Tomography, or CBCT, allows Dr.Schlang to see more anatomy, and with more clarity than traditional film-based dental x-rays.
 The focused x-ray beam reduces scatter radiation, resulting in better image quality and a lower dose of radiation.
-With an enhanced visualization of your teeth, bones, and surrounding hard and soft tissue, Dr. Schlang can understand more about your diagnosis and treatment plan.
+With an enhanced visualization of your teeth, bones, and surrounding hard and soft tissue, Dr. Schlang can understand more about your specific needs, and provide a more accurate diagnosis and treatment plan.

 Accurate placement of dental implants

 Diagnosing temporomandibular joint disorder (TMJ)